tikilittle/Tiled2Unity/README.md

 1. Removed Shell32 COM reference from Ookii.Dialogs project since COM interops are not available on linux
 2. Removed all Shell32 references inside VistaFolderBrowserDialogEvents.cs
 3. Added "PresentationCore.dll" and "System.Deployment.dll" since those are not available on mono
-4. Made the "Export to" textBox not read only, since the "Choose Export Folder" does not work well on linux
 5. Replaced the RichText50W on the about dialog by a default System.Windows.Forms.RichTextBox since "kernel32.dll" and "msftedit.dll" are windows only assemblies
-6. Replaced "System.Windows.Media.Media3D.Vector3D" by a handwritten replacement, since "System.Windows.Media.Media3D.Vector3D" does not work well on linux (throws exception while instantiating a new object)
+6. Replaced "System.Windows.Media.Media3D.Vector3D" by a custom replacement, since "System.Windows.Media.Media3D.Vector3D" does not work well on linux (throws exception while instantiating a new object)